+The Depth knob and CV jack control the position within the Sphere in the Depth dimension.
 The red hue of the lights in the light ring will change as Depth changes.
 Applying CV from 0V to +5V will offset the position selected by using the knob.
 Holding the Fine button while turning Depth will adjust the Depth by small amounts.
 Holding down one or more Channel button(s) while turning Depth will adjust only those channel(s).